gvwilson/sdxjs/src/style-checker/index.md

 we want to check their properties against a set of rules.
 One way to do this would be to call `walk.simple` once for each rule, passing it a function that checks just that rule.
-Another way---the one we'll use---is to write a <span i="software design!generic function">generic function</span>
-that checks a rule and records any nodes that don't satisfy it, and then call that function once for each rule inside our `Identifier` handler.
+Another way---the one we'll use---is to write a [% i "software design!generic function" %]generic function[% /i %] that checks a rule and records any nodes that don't satisfy it, and then call that function once for each rule inside our `Identifier` handler.
 This may see like extra work,